inverno-io/inverno-mods/inverno-configuration/README.md

 In its most basic form, a configuration is not more than a set of properties associating a value to a key.
 It would be naive to think that this would be enough to build an agile and customizable application, but in the end, the property should always be considered as the basic building block for configurations.

 Now, the first thing to notice is that any part of an application can potentially be configurable, from a server IP address to a color of a button in a user interface, there are multiple forms of configuration with different expectations that must coexist in an application.
-For instance, some parts of the configuration are purely static and do not change during the operation of an application, this is the case of a bootstrap configuration which mostly relates to the operating environment (eg. a server port).
+For instance, some parts of the configuration are purely static and do not change during the operation of an application, this is the case of a bootstrap configuration which mostly relates to the operating environment (e.g. a server port).
 Some other parts, on the other hand, are more dynamic and can change during the operation of an application, this is the case of tenant specific configuration or even user preferences.

 Following this, we can see that a configuration greatly depends on the context in which it is loaded.
 The definition of a configuration, which is basically a list of property names, is dictated by the application, so when the application is running, this definition should be fixed but the context is not.
 For instance, the bootstrap configuration is different from one operating environment to another, user preferences are not the same from one user to another...